playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 	}, []);

 	const snooze = () => {
-		// In production this would add 5 minutes, not 5 seconds setSecondsLeft((v) => v + 5);
+		// In production, this would add 5 minutes, not 5 seconds setSecondsLeft((v) => v + 5);
 	};